 - The Enigma Theme comprises measures 1 through 19.

-Any alleged solution that violates any of these six conditions may only be proffered in direct conflict with the recorded words of the composer by multiple, independent, unimpeachable sources.
-In light of these conditions, all prior melodic solutions may be safely ruled out as unsound because they invariably overlook the bridge in measures 18 and 19.
+Any alleged solution that violates any of these six conditions may only be proffered in direct conflict with the composer's recorded words by multiple, independent, unimpeachable sources.
+All prior melodic solutions may be safely ruled out as unsound in light of these conditions because they invariably overlook the bridge in measures 18 and 19.
 This clears the decks for a new solution, but which tune out of a vast sea of possibilities could conceivably satisfy all of these exacting stipulations?
 A fresh reassessment of the anomalous Mendelssohn fragments in Variation XIII yields a surprising answer.

 A proven code-breaking technique is to concentrate on the anomalies, sifting them for clues that may help unlock a cipher.
 With this investigative strategy in mind, it is worth examining the most conspicuous anomalies in the Enigma Variations.
 These appear in Variation XIII with its cryptic subtitle of three asterisks (***) and four seemingly extraneous fragments from Felix Mendelssohn’s concert overture Meerestille und Glückliche Fahrt (Calm Sea and Prosperous Voyage).
 Two fragments in A-flat major and a third in E-flat major are enclosed in quotations as they appear in the original major mode, while a fourth in F minor appears without quotation marks.
 These four fragments in three keys are performed with a pulsating ostinato that mirrors the Enigma Theme’s palindromic pairings of crotchets and quavers, a feature implying some deeper connection to the puzzle.

 The Mendelssohn fragments contain a heterogeneous mixture of ciphers that encode a diverse yet discreet set of mutually reinforcing solutions.
-On one level they allude to the composer of the covert principal Theme because at the age of seven Mendelssohn was baptized a Lutheran on March 21, 1816, the anniversary of the birth of another famous Lutheran composer, J. S. Bach.
+On one level, they allude to the covert principal Theme's composer because, at the age of seven, Mendelssohn was baptized a Lutheran on March 21, 1816, the anniversary of another's birth famous Lutheran composer, J. S. Bach.
 Delving deeper, the F.A.E.
 Cipher found in those fragments hints at Luther and his most famous hymn for at least two reasons.
 The first and more obvious is that Joachim, like his mentor, was Lutheran.
-The second and less obvious is Joseph Joachim’s initials (J.J.) are the same for an alias adopted by Martin Luther when he disguised himself as “Junker Jörge” (Knight George) while hiding out at Wartburg castle, a bona fide mighty fortress.
-This Lutheran connection would easily explain why Elgar first identified Variation XIII with a capital L, and only later added the letters ML, the initials for Martin Luther.
+The second and less obvious is Joseph Joachim’s initials (J.J.) are the same for an alias adopted by Martin Luther when he disguised himself as “Junker Jörge” (Knight George) while hiding out at Wartburg Castle, a bona fide mighty fortress.
+This Lutheran connection would easily explain why Elgar first identified Variation XIII with a capital L and only later added the letters ML, the initials for Martin Luther.